mattbierner/khepri/README.md

     var f = \x -> { var x = 3; return x + 1; }; // error, x is immutable in scope
     var f = \x -> { { var x = 3; return x + 1; } }; // ok, new scope

-Globals are used by declaring them with the 'static' keyword. 'static' is already a reserved work in ECMAScript 5.1.
-By default, builtin object globals are already declared.
-This does not include any DOM objects.
+Globals can used by declaring them with the 'static' keyword. 'static' is already a reserved work in ECMAScript 5.1.
+By default, builtin object globals are already declared, but this does not include any DOM objects.
-This only suppresses checks on the global variables, it does not effect the behavior of the program.
+'static' only suppresses checks on the global variables, it does not effect the behavior of the program.

-    static define; // expect a global called 'define' define([], function() {
+    static define; // tell the interpreter to expect a global called 'define' define([], function() {
         var props = {'x': {'value': 3}};
         return Object.keys({}, props); // 'Object' builtin ok even without explicit static.
     });

 Use of a global can also be restricted to a block.
-This may help make intent clearer but again, does not change the meaning of the actual program
+This may help make intent clearer but does not change the meaning of the actual program

     var a = \x -> {
         static $;